hivelab-github/config_io/README.md

 and the contents of the configuration file are read while the program is running.
 In this way, each modification only <br>
 needs to change the content of the configuration file, and the program itself does not modify it.<br>
 　　* Generally, large libraries such as opencv will have their own parameter configuration functions, but they are quite<br> inconvenient to use.
 On the one hand, the use of parameter commands requires systematic learning, and the operation is<br>
 cumbersome.
-On the other hand, using its parameters' commands simply causes a waste of function and disk capacity.
-For this<br>
+On the other hand, using its parameters' commands simply causes a waste of function and disk capacity.<br>
-reason, the Config_io.h and Config_io.cpp programs are provided in the include and src folders, which can be used to read<br>
+For this reason, the Config_io.h and Config_io.cpp programs are provided in the include and src folders, which can be<br>
-and store related project parameters.<br>
+used to read and store related project parameters.<br>
 ## What it does
 　   Config_io provides configuration parameters, and the main program reads the parameter file by calling the Config_io
 built-in function.
 The parameter file is placed in the Config folder and is the relevant data of the lidar.
 By specifying